Scheduling with Gaps: New Models and Algorithms: Minimizing Number of Gaps with a Bound on Total Flow

 \section{Minimizing Number of Gaps with a Bound on Total Flow}

-An alternative way to formulate the tradeoff in the previous section would be to minimize the number of gaps, given a budget $f$ for the total flow.
-This can be reduced to the previous problem by finding the smallest $g$ for which there is a schedule with at most $g$ gaps and flow at most $f$.
+An alternative way to formulate the tradeoff in the previous section would be to find a schedule that minimizes the number of gaps, given a budget $f$ for the total flow $F_\total$.
+This can be reduced to the previous problem by finding the smallest $g$ for which there is a schedule with at most $g$ gaps and total flow at most $f$.
+Our solution is the same for both the continuous and discrete versions, so we focus only on the discrete variant.

-The solution is the same for both the continuous and discrete versions, so we focus on the discrete variant.
-Specifically, let $\hatF(g)$ be the minimum flow of a schedule that has at most $g$ gaps.
-Then $\hatF(g)$ is monotonely decreasing as $g$ increases.
-Using binary search, where at each step we use Algorithm~$\AlgMinTotFlow$ as an oracle, we can then find the smallest $g$ for which $\hatF(g)\le f$.
-The resulting algorithm will have running time $O(n^2\log n)$.